-City of Clio Adopted Article 4 Zoning Ordinance District Regulations 4: The building shall be setback no more than 3 feet from the be on the side lot line to create a 'wall of buildings', un approved as part of the Planned Unit Development (PUD) zone. less other setbacks are 5: Buildings shall have flat roofs or a parapet screening a shall have a defined storefront area framed by the building.
-6: Building material for visible walls shall be limited to brick metal panels and flush wood painted panels.
-Subtle incorporated such as rowlock, soldier, and header course shall contain less textural materials such as glass, and we column, cornice and bracket elements shall be of wood, me stone and vinyl siding are prohibited. highlights should be es.
-The storefront area ood.
-Windows, doors, 7: Front and main entrance doors to be used by the public sho not overpowering.
+City of Clio Adopted Article 4 Zoning Ordinance District Regulations

+- 4: The building shall be setback no more than 3 feet from the front lot line and shall be on the side lot line to create a 'wall of buildings', unless other setbacks are approved as part of the Planned Unit Development (PUD) option in this overlay zone. - 5: Buildings shall have flat roofs or a parapet screening a pitched roof.
+Buildings shall have a defined storefront area framed by the building. - 6: Building material for visible walls shall be limited to brick, stucco limestone, flat metal panels and flush wood painted panels.
+Subtle highlights should be incorporated such as rowlock, soldier, and header courses.
+The storefront area shall contain less textural materials such as glass, and wood.
+Windows, doors, column, cornice and bracket elements shall be of wood, metal, or fiberglass.
+Field stone and vinyl siding are prohibited. - 7: Front and main entrance doors to be used by the public should be prominent while not overpowering.
 They shall contain a large glass light.
-Se front of the building should compliment without competing service doors on the rear or side of a building shall be solid contain only small vision panels when necessary. condary doors on the .
-Secondary doors or 8: A minimum of 30% of the first floor should be transparent, doors.
-Reflective or glass tinted more than 40% shall not be 9: Second floor windows should be double hung style.
-White prohibited. vinyl windows are

-10: Awnings are permitted.
+Secondary doors on the front of the building should compliment without competing.
+Secondary doors or service doors on the rear or side of a building shall be solid flush doors and shall contain only small vision panels when necessary. - 8: A minimum of 30% of the first floor should be transparent, with glass windows or doors.
+Reflective or glass tinted more than 40% shall not be allowed. - 9: Second floor windows should be double hung style.
+White vinyl windows are prohibited. - 10: Awnings are permitted.
 Awnings shall be simple straight fabric style.
 Structural canopies and mansard roofs are not allowed unless they are documented to be part of the historical architectural character of the building.
 All awnings shall have a minimum of 10' of clearance above the sidewalk or at the transom or cornice level (see figure), shall not conflict with city or private infrastructure within the right-of-way, and shall extend at least 3' out from the building